Finding a nearby eye doctor who accepts Medicare saves on travel and out-of-pocket expenses but is not always straightforward.

 Senior patients with Medicare Part B coverage can readily find local ophthalmologists accepting assignment through the federal provider directory.

-Medicare Part B covers diagnosing (exams) and treating eye diseases such as glaucoma, cataracts, diabetic retinopathy, macular degeneration, and others.
+Medicare Part B covers diagnosing (exams) and treating eye diseases such as glaucoma, cataracts, diabetic retinopathy, and macular degeneration.

 Find nearby ophthalmologists accepting Medicare online at the government-run website.
 Enter your zip code in the “My Location” box and click on the “Name & Keyword” box, and the form will populate with popular searches such as the following.